Luciano Mendes de Almeida: Life

-In 1988 he was appointed as the newest Archbishop of Mariana.
+In 1988 he was appointed Archbishop of Mariana.
 He prioritized himself on greater investment in the media including the creation of the Archdiocesan Department of Communication while also dedicating himself to the greater formation and participation of the faithful.
+He wrote a weekly column for the Folha de S. Paulo newspaper, Brazil’s largest, focusing largely on human rights.
 He likewise sought the multiplication of retirement homes and facilities for disabled people.
 It had been rumored prior to his appointment that he would become the next Archbishop of São Salvador de Bahia but was sent to Mariana instead.
 But he was calm at his appointment and said that "I am at peace" even though some considered his move to Mariana instead of São Salvador da Bahia was a lack of papal consideration on the part of Pope John Paul II.

 Mendes de Almeida served as a member of the Pontifical Council for Justice and Peace and worked alongside its head Cardinal Văn Thuận with the prelate later expressing thanks for having had the "great grace to have met him".
 The archbishop offered his resignation to Pope Benedict XVI on the eve of turning 75 but the pope turned the offer down and asked that he continue in his position.

-He died from liver cancer following complications with Hepatitis C on 27 August 2006 at 6:15pm at the Hospital das Clínicas da Universidade de São Paulo; his final words were: "God is good".
-He had suffered from this since 2001 (he had an operation in December 2004) and had been hospitalized since 17 July.
-The earlier death of his sister from Alzheimer's disease aggravated his condition.
-Upon admittance his condition worsened on 26 July and he was moved to the intensive care unit.
+He died on 27 August 2006.
 His remains were flown out to Belo Horizonte and then transported via vehicle to Mariana for the funeral which Cardinal Cláudio Hummes presided over.